Butchers Hill, Baltimore

 Butchers Hill is a neighborhood in Southeast Baltimore, Maryland, United States.
 It is north of Fells Point, east of Washington Hill, and northwest of Patterson Park.
 It is south of Fayette Street, west of Patterson Park Avenue, north of Pratt Street, and east of Washington Street.
 It is in the 21231 zip code.

-As its name suggests, Butchers Hill was once home to butchers and poultry preparers, many who were German American and Jewish American.
-It was a village prior to the Civil War.
-Although today it is considered to be less affluent than Fells Point, it was once the more prosperous community of the two.
-This is reflected in the larger size of the rowhouses.
-Butchers Hill is in proximity to more gentrified sections of Fells Point, the draw of Patterson Park, and the employment center on Johns Hopkins Hospital.
-Many artists reside in the neighborhood.
+Established as a village before the Civil War, Butchers Hill was once home to butchers and poultry preparers, many of them German American and Jewish American.
+It was once more affluent than nearby Fells Point, as reflected in its generally larger rowhouses.
+Butchers Hill is near more gentrified sections of Fells Point, Patterson Park, and Johns Hopkins Hospital.
 A portion of it is a historic district listed on the National Register of Historic Places.